FINDING AMERICA

 ON THE ROCKS

-Journeys have a way of taking there own turns.
+Journeys have a way of taking their own turns.
 We must adapt.
 I hitched back to Texas and then drove slowly back to Oregon via the best rock art sites along the way.
-Mr. Reagan's illegal war was still in the air and inescapable, even when wandering the backcountry of Southeast Utah.
-I escaped into the remote desert, contrasting past and present.
+Reagan's illegal war was on the airwaves and inescapable, even when wandering the backcountry of Southeast Utah.
+I escaped into the remote desert and ancient landscapes, contrasting past and present.